kimtth/awesome-azure-openai-llm/README.md

   [cite](https://towardsdatascience.com/rag-vs-finetuning-which-is-the-best-tool-to-boost-your-llm-application-94654b1eaba7)

 - In a 2020 paper, Meta (Facebook) came up with a framework called retrieval-augmented generation to give LLMs access to information beyond their training data. [ref](https://arxiv.org/abs/2005.11401)

+- 4 RAG techniques implemented in [llama_index](https://github.com/jerryjliu/llama_index) / [cite](https://x.com/ecardenas300/status/1704188276565795079)

+  1. SQL Router Query Engine: Query router that can reference your vector database or SQL database
+  1. Sub Question Query Engine: Break down the complex  question into sub-questions
+  1. Recursive Retriever + Query Engine: Reference node relationships, rather than only finding a node (chunk) that is most relevant.
+  1. Self Correcting Query Engines: Use an LLM to evaluate its own output.

 - The Problem with RAG